UsabilityEngineering/RoomArranger/phaseI/README.md

 ## Introduction

 RoomArranger's goal is to aid in the process of interior layout and design.
 Users will be able to create a digital model of a room and determine the most practical furniture locations without needing to waste time and energy physically moving furniture.
+Potential layouts will be easily shared between users.
 RoomArranger will also be able to analyze a room's current physical arrangement and suggest effective layouts using Feng Shui principles.

 ## Methods